C. C. Catch: Musical career

 While performing in Hamburg as part of Optimal, Müller was discovered by Dieter Bohlen.
 He signed her to BMG, effectively launching her solo career.
-Bohlen also gave her the stage name C. C. Catch, with the two "C"s standing for the initials of her first and middle names, and "Catch", which she thought was a good idea and looked good alongside the initials.
+Bohlen also gave her the stage name C.C.
+Catch, with the two "C"s standing for the initials of her first and middle names, and "Catch", which she thought was a good idea and looked good alongside the initials.

 In the summer of 1985, C.C.
 Catch released her debut single, "I Can Lose My Heart Tonight".
-The single entered the top 20 in several European countries, including Germany and Switzerland.
+The single entered the top 20 in several European countries, including West Germany and Switzerland.

 Bohlen and Catch worked together until 1989, during which time they released twelve singles and four albums.
-Eight of those singles entered the top 20 while one of the albums entered the top 10.
+Eight of those singles entered the top 20, while one of the albums entered the top 10.
 Catch wanted to have more creative input into her songs, but Bohlen refused.
 As a result, in 1989, she parted ways with him and BMG.
 However, she had to pursue legal action to secure the rights to her stage name.

 On a New Year's Eve television show in Spain, Catch met Simon Napier-Bell (former manager of Wham!'s George Michael).
 Shortly afterwards, Napier-Bell became her manager and signed her to PolyGram subsidiary Metronome.
 Her first (and only) album on the label, Hear What I Say, was released at the end of 1989 and remains Catch's last album to date.
 It was produced by Andy Taylor (ex-Duran Duran), Dave Clayton (who has worked with George Michael and U2), and Jo Dworniak.
 This time, Catch had more creative control, co-writing seven of the album's tracks.
 The album sold more than her previous two releases, Big Fun and Diamonds, demonstrating her abilities as an artist working on her own terms.

-From this album, "Big Time" was released as a single in 1989, and peaked at No. 26 in Germany.
+From this album, "Big Time" was released as a single in 1989, and peaked at No. 26 in West Germany.
 During this time, BMG also released the single "Baby I Need Your Love", along with the compilation Classics.
-Second single from "Hear What I say" album was Midnight Hour in early 1990.
+Second single from "Hear What I Say" album was "Midnight Hour" in early 1990.